brucelane/react-presentation/README.markdown

 Building the dist version of the project is as easy as running `npm run build`

-If you want to deploy the slideshow to surge, run `npm run deploy`
+If you want to deploy the slideshow, run `npm run deploy`